Environment Variables¶

 false |

-Additional Performance Tuning Parameters for Linear Bucketing Strategy¶
+Additional Performance Tuning Parameters for Bucketing Strategies¶

-VLLM_{phase}_{dim}_BUCKET_{param} is a collection of environment variables configuring ranges of linear bucketing mechanism, where:
+VLLM_{phase}_{dim}_BUCKET_{param} is a collection of environment variables configuring user-defined bucket ranges, where:

 | Phase | Variable name | Default value |